AbyBalu/GreenLight-Messenger/README.md

 GreenLight is made with the help of Firebase for storing and maintaining the uploaded images by users and database on login details, chats etc.

-For the working of the project you must add your own google-services.json file from your firebase project as I removed mine from it and also have to replace the corresponding authorization key within this project’s APIservice interface file.
+For the working of the project you must add your own google-services.json file from your firebase project as I will be removing mine soon from it and also have to replace the corresponding authorization key within this project’s APIservice interface file.

 Implementation Guide:-